 Keep in mind that travel nursing requires in-person work, unlike some of the other side hustles listed.
 You may be away from home for weeks at a time, so it may not be suitable for everyone.

 However, if you can accommodate this schedule, travel nursing can be highly rewarding with competitive pay.
 Apps such as Nomad Health can assist you in finding opportunities.
-And there are some great credit cards for travel nurses as well.
+There are also some great credit cards for travel nurses.

 9. List extra space on Airbnb